KBNLresearch/omimgr/readme.md

 ![](./img/errors-readom.png)

 After clicking *Yes*, *omimgr* will delete the disc image that was created by *readom*, and then start *ddrescue*.
-If *ddrescue* also exits with any errors, it is possible to do one or more addition rounds with *ddrescue*, where the user can activate *Direct Disc* mode, or select another optical drive:
+If *ddrescue* also exits with any errors, it is possible to do one or more addition rounds with *ddrescue*:

 ![](./img/error-ddrescue.png)

-Importantly, *omimgr* does not delete the existing disc image in this case, but it will update it with any additional data that are read for each round.
+After clicking *Yes*, you can activate *Direct Disc* mode, or select another optical drive.
+Press the *Start* button again to start reading the disc.
+Importantly, *omimgr* does not delete the existing disc image in this case, but it will update it with any additional data that can be rescued from the disc.

 ## Metadata file